Paul Di'Anno: Killers (1990–1997, 2001–2003)

-Nomad / Di'Anno (1999–2001, 2003–2008)
+Nomad/Di'Anno (1999–2001, 2003–2008)

 Following the demise of the new Battlezone unit put together in 1998, Di'Anno teamed up with expat Brazilian guitarist Paulo Turin and lived in São Paulo during 2000.
 A new band was created initially under the banner of "Nomad" and featured an all Brazilian line up.
 It was economically and logistically preferable for Di'Anno to live in Brazil during this period, in order to tour South America and release a self-produced album pleasing to that particular market.
 The album was distributed by Perris Records.
 However, complete worldwide distribution was not achieved.

 The album was repackaged and released as The Living Dead.
 The package included a DVD video for the title track.
 This was recorded in the East London Docks and directed by Swedish director Mats Lundberg from Doom Films, who went to London to work on the concept with Di'Anno's manager Lea Hart.
 All of the special effects were added in Sweden and the story line was based on the lyrics and message of the song.
 Few previously released live Iron Maiden tracks were also added to the CD.

+During this period, Paul became well known for going to gigs at sound check and asking the bands if then needed any cannabis.
+If they wanted any, he would typically take their money and never return.
+It got to be a sort of joke in some circles, and some bands would give him 10 or 15 to be able to watch him leave and have a good story to tell.

+Running free in Norway Tour (2002)

+In February 2002, Di'Anno had a mini-tour in Norway and visited Kroa in Volda, Samfundet in Trondheim, Betong in Oslo, Parkbiografen in Skien, Folken in Stavanger and Kvarteret in Bergen.
+The band was all Norwegian.

-RockFellas (2008–2010)
+Rockfellas (2008–2010)

-Late 2008, Di'anno relocated to the southeast of Brazil and toured with a new band/project named RockFellas with three Brazilian musicians: Jean Dolabella (drummer) ex-Diesel/Udora/Sepultura, Marcão (guitarist) of Charlie Brown Jr. and Canisso of Raimundos/ex-Rodox, playing rock & roll and metal classics.
-There, he was nicknamed "Paulo Baiano" ("Paulo" = Paul in Portuguese, Baiano = Who was born in Bahia), being the "Paulo Baiano" nickname a pun/joke, for his name, Paul Di'Anno, is pronounced in a very similar way to the nickname above.
+Late 2008, Di'Anno relocated to the southeast of Brazil and toured with a new band/project named Rockfellas with three Brazilian musicians: Jean Dolabella (drummer; ex-Diesel/Udora/Sepultura), Marcão (guitarist; of Charlie Brown Jr.) and Canisso (of Raimundos/ex-Rodox), playing rock & roll and metal classics.
+There, he was nicknamed "Paulo Baiano" ("Paulo" = Paul in Portuguese, Baiano = Who was born in Bahia), being the "Paulo Baiano" nickname a pun/joke, for his name, Paul Di'Anno, is pronounced in a similar way to the nickname above.